 You are able to grade the amount of force on each key because your skin, joint and muscle sensors transmit information about the resistance you meet while pressing down each key.
 Your brain compares it previous typing success and the results on the screen, and makes adjustments in fractions of a second.
 This is sensory processing at work.

 Why do children with hypermobility have proprioceptive and kinesthetic processing problems?
 Because information from your body is transmitted is through receptors embedded in the tissue within and surrounding the joints.
 These receptors respond to muscle and tendon stretch, muscle contraction, and pressure within the joint.
 Joint hypermobility creates less stimulation (and thus less accurate information) to these sensory receptors.
 Like the game at the carnival, the ball isn’t hit hard enough to ring the bell at the top of the post.
 The sensory information coming into the brain is either insufficient or delayed (or both), and therefore the brain’s output of directions to achieve postural stability or dynamic movement is correspondingly poor.

 Because many hypermobile children are able to accomplish the basic developmental milestones within a reasonable time period, pediatricians don’t pick up on mild hypermobility until kindergarten.
 This is when sitting at a table for longer periods becomes the expected norm, and holding a pencil in a mature way is required.
 To learn more about why your child’s grasp is an issue, take a look at The Hypermobile Hand: More Than A Strength Problem.

 Can children with hypermobility improve their sensory processing and thereby improve the quality of their movements in daily life?
 Absolutely.
 Because sensory processing is a complex skill, addressing each component of functional performance will give the hypermobile child more skills.
 Building muscular strength within a safe range of joint movement is only one aspect of treatment.
 If your child is experiencing difficulty in gym or playing sports, please read Should Your Hypermobile Child Play Sports? for some useful ways to think about what you say to your child.
 Positioning a child to give them more sensory feedback while in action is essential.
 Increasing overall sensory processing by using other sensory input modalities is often ignored but very helpful.
 To learn more about how to help your child handle hypermobility, check out Is Your Hypermobile Child Frequently In An Awkward Position?
 No, She Really DOESN’T Feel Any Pain From Sitting That Way and Hypermobile Kids, Sleep, And The Hidden Problem With Blankets.

 I’ll bet that you didn’t think of toileting as a proprioceptive issue.
-When thinking about toileting, the biggest problem is often an interoceptive issue; the kind of proprioception that involves internal organs.
+When thinking about toileting the hypermobile child, the biggest problem is often an interoceptive issue; the kind of proprioception that involves internal organs.
 This can make it difficult for hypermobile kids to feel when they need to “go” in time to get to the bathroom, but it can also create retention.
 The urge isn’t very powerful for them.
 Read For Kids Who Don’t Know They Need to “Go”?
 Tell Them to Stand Up and Teach Kids With EDS Or Low Tone: Don’t Hold It In!.
 And of course, you might want a book that will help you with training.
 I wrote it: The Practical Guide to Toilet Training Your Child With Low Muscle Tone: Potty Training Help Has Arrived!